Qilin-Med: Multi-stage Knowledge Injection Advanced Medical Large Language Model: Method

 \subsubsection{Instruction Dataset Construction}

 We constructed \textit{ChiMed-SFT} (statistics shown in Table ~\ref{tab: sft_data}), which consists of general and medical domain single-turn and multi-turn instructions (\textit{i.e.}, prompts) along with their ground-truth responses.
 General domain instructions aim to enhance the LLM's understanding and generation capabilities for instructions, while medical domain instructions focus on answering medical questions, simulating doctor-patient consultations, and explaining medical queries.
 The responses for the general domain instructions were primarily generated by ChatGPT, while medical domain instructions and expected responses were both real doctor-patient diagnostic dialogues collected from medical websites.
-To ensure stability in supervised fine-tuning, we standardized instructions from diverse sources within ChiMed-SFT into a uniform format.
+To ensure stability in supervised fine-tuning, we standardized instructions in \textit{ChiMed-SFT} to a uniform format.